 In certain circumstances and with the Company's approval, the Company accepts and destroys stale beer that is returned by distributors.
 The Company credits approximately fifty percent of the distributor's cost of the beer that has passed its expiration date for freshness when it is returned to the Company or destroyed.
 The Company establishes an accrual based upon both historical returns activities, which is applied to an estimated lag time for receipt of product, and the Company's knowledge of specific return transactions.
-The actual stale beer expense incurred by the Company could differ from the estimated accrual.
+Stale beer expense is reflected in the accompanying financial statements as a reduction of revenue; however, the actual stale beer expense incurred by the Company could differ from the estimated accrual.